Reservoir water weight blamed for Arkansas earthquake swarm

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-Johnston says there weren’t immediate reports of damage following a 3.6 magnitude quake on June 11.
-But he says some people reported houses creaking and pictures rattling on walls.
+Johnston said there weren’t immediate reports of damage following a 3.6 magnitude quake on June 11, when the swarm started.
+But he said some people reported houses creaking and pictures rattling on walls.
+The quakes were near Harrison, a city about 140 miles north of Little Rock.

+Local resident Will Presley said the quake opened a sinkhole in his yard.

+“It shook the whole house, and the first thing I thought was that it was the sinkhole,” Presley said.
+“It was just so loud.
+The shaking went on for 15 or 20 seconds or so.
+I just knew my house was off in that sinkhole.”

+Presley said the sinkhole has been filled, but that Harrison officials are planning to work on stabilizing it more.

-The Arkansas Geological Survey will add more ground-detection devices to better record the earthquakes.
+The depth of the earthquakes ranged from just over a half-mile underground to about 3.7 miles underground.
+The Arkansas Geological Survey plans to add more ground-detection devices to better record where the earthquakes are occurring.